Tunable Enhancement of Magnetization Dynamics by Crystal Cut at Interface Exchange Coupled $\alpha$-Fe$_2$O$_3$/NiFe Heterostructures

-The right column of Fig.~\ref{fig:figure 1} shows the FMR spectra of the (11$\overline{2}$0) heterostructure (see schematic depiction in panel (d)).
+The right column of Fig.~\ref{fig:figure_1} shows the FMR spectra of the (11$\overline{2}$0) heterostructure (see schematic depiction in panel (b)).
 Again, we recorded the spectra at temperatures above (d) and below (f) $T_\mathrm{M}$, respectively.
 At \SI{300}{\kelvin}, in contrast to our corresponding observations from the (0001) sample, we observe no enhancement of the Py resonance frequency for $H_0\rightarrow 0$.
-Rather, for this heterostructure we now observe that the FMR spectra exhibit a clearly enhanced Py resonance frequency for all values of $H_0$ which now assumes a value of $f\approx\SI{12}{\giga\hertz}$ for $H_0=0$ for $T=\SI{40}{\kelvin}$, again in contrast to the corresponding observations from the (0001) sample depicted in panel (c).
+Rather, for this heterostructure we now observe that the FMR spectra exhibit a clearly enhanced Py resonance frequency for $T=\SI{40}{\kelvin}$ for all values of $H_0$.
+The corresponding FMR frequency in panel (f) assumes a value of $f\approx\SI{12}{\giga\hertz}$ for $H_0 = 0$, again in contrast to the corresponding observations from the (0001) sample depicted in panel (e).
+The linewidth of the Py signal was found to decrease slightly with temperature, with no significant changes observed near or above $T_\text{M}$ (see SI~\cite{SI}).

-In summary, the experimental data in Fig.~\ref{fig:figure 1} strongly indicates that the Py magnetization dynamics reacts to the modification of $\alpha$-Fe$_2$O$_3$ Néel vector configuration that can be achieved by varying the temperature across the Morin transition and/or changing the interface orientation of $\alpha$-Fe$_2$O$_3$.
+In summary, the experimental data in Fig.~\ref{fig:figure_1} strongly indicates that the Py magnetization dynamics reacts to the modification of the relative orientation of the magnetic vectors that can be achieved by varying the temperature across the Morin transition and/or changing the interface orientation of $\alpha$-Fe$_2$O$_3$.